 So, one of the most useful food photography tricks is to use glue instead of milk.
 You will need to fill the bowl with shortening and then add a little milk.

-It is rather complicated to shoot real ice cream because it will quickly melt under studio lights.
+It is rather complicated to make ice cream photography because it will quickly melt under studio lights.

 Fresh fruit vendors use a thin layer of wax in order for their fruit to be more eye-catching.